Liam-Zhou/chuwa1206/ShortQuestions/1.8/annotations.md

 # @Bean
 Bean is used to indicate that a method produces a bean to be managed by the Spring container.

+# @CookieVulue
+@CookieValue is used to bind the value of a HTTP Cookie to a parameter.